Skip to content

 Belinda Carman joined the Museum in 2006 as its in-house legal counsel, having held prior legal roles in the Commonwealth’s health, education and employment portfolios.
 In 2020 she took on responsibility for the Museum’s governance program, overseeing corporate and business planning, departmental liaison, performance reporting and internal audit, as well as the provision of secretariat and policy support to the Museum’s Council and Committees and internal Executive Management and Corporate Management groups.

-Jem Varova joined the Museum as Chief Information Officer in June 2022.
-He started his public service career in 2000 and has held several technical positions within the Department of Veterans’ Affairs and the Department of Communications and the Arts.
-Mr Varova has most recently been instrumental in leading the modernisation of systems at the Australian Research Council.
+Jem Varova joined the Museum as Chief Information Officer in 2022.
+He started his public service career in 2000 and has held several positions across government departments and agencies.
+Jem is leading the Museum in its technology modernisation to enable better customer engagement experiences.

 Return to Top